cmubig/arc-icra23/index.md

 <p style="margin:0 0 0 10px;">Margarita Kalamova</p>
 <!--p style="margin:0 0 0 10px;">CMU</p-->
 <p style="margin:0 0 0 10px; font-size:10px;">Analyst in the OECD’s AI and the Future of Skills
-project and a project lead in the <i>Higher Education Policy</i> team of the OECD Directorate of Education and Skills.
-She holds a doctorate degree in Economics from the Freie Universität Berlin and MSc degrees in Economics and Business. </p>
+project and a project lead in the <i>Higher Education Policy</i> team of the OECD Directorate of Education and Skills. </p>
 </div> </div> </a>

 <a href="https://www.linkedin.com/in/jonmfrancis/" target="_blank" class="organiser_profile">